-- Some aftermarket battery grips may cause the aperture to change erraneously.
-This is a bug of the aftermarket battery grip but NOT arising from the Metabones Speed Booster.
+- Some aftermarket battery grips may cause the aperture to change erroneously.
+This is a bug in the aftermarket battery grip but NOT arising from the Metabones Speed Booster.
 Turn off the aftermarket battery grip or use a genuine Sony battery grip.

 Disclaimer: we are NOT licensed, approved or endorsed by Sony or Canon.